-Electric start and prime start models
+Manual start and electric start models

 - After starting the engine, allow it to idle for 3 minutes to warm up.
-Failure to do so will shorten engine life. - 2.
-Check for a steady flow of water from the cooling water pilot hole.
+Failure to do so will shorten engine life. - Be sure the low oil pressure warning indicator goes off after starting the engine. - Check for a steady flow of water from the cooling water pilot hole.

-A continuous flow of water from the cooling water pilot hole shows that the water pump is pumping water through the cooling passages.
-If water is not flowing out of the hole at all times while the engine is running, overheating and serious damage could occur.
+- If the low oil pressure warning indicator does not go off after the engine starts, stop the engine.
+Otherwise serious engine damage could occur.
+Check the oil level and add oil if necessary.
+Consult your Yamaha dealer if the cause for the low oil pressure warning indicator cannot be found. - A continuous flow of water from the pilot hole shows that the water pump is pumping water through the cooling passages.
+If water is not flowing out of the pilot hole at all times while the engine is running, overheating and serious damage could occur.
 Stop the engine and check whether the cooling water inlet on the lower case or the cooling water pilot hole is blocked.
 Consult your Yamaha dealer if the problem cannot be located and corrected.